MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/scbZcmf.png" height="100%" width="100%"/>
 </p>

-While I could have referred to the folder structure above, I wanted to try navigating to the `Horses` directory without doing so.
-I used the `ls` command with absolute paths to get a layout of the folders in each directory and map out a path, then used the `cd` command with a relative path to navigate from the `Geese` directory to the `Horses` directory.
+Although I could have referred to the folder structure provided in the exercise, I wanted to determine the route myself.
+I used `ls` with directory paths to inspect the surrounding folder structure, then used a relative path with `cd` to navigate from `Geese` to `Horses`.

 <br />
 <br />